royward/pseudo-double/SECURITY.md

 Please don't use this code anywhere mission critical - it has not been tested anywhere near sufficiently for that.

-This code does no memmory allocation and makes no system calls, so there are no security implications.
+This code does no heap allocation, uses no pointers and makes no system calls, so there are no security implications.

 ## Supported Versions